 In this paper, we present a heuristic cache-tuning method for a highly configurable two-level cache hierarchy.
 We improve upon previous methods by significantly increasing the search space via a unified second level configurable cache, resulting in greater energy savings than previous methods and increased applicability to current and future systems.
 Our cache hierarchy allows for approximately 18,000 possible cache configurations.
-Our heuristic achieves an average energy savings of 61%, while requiring explicit examination of a mere 0.2% of the search space on average - approximately 34 configurations.
+Our heuristic achieves an average energy savings of 62%, while requiring explicit examination of a mere 0.2% of the search space on average - approximately 34 configurations.
 We also examine the effects of increasing static energy on the fidelity of cache configuration heuristics.
-We design our heuristic to be lightweight enough to be implemented in an on-chip dynamic tuning approach without imposing excess overhead and flexible enough to be used in a variety of different tuning environments.
+We further describe how our cache tuning heuristic is efficient enough to be used in simulation environments, while at the same time being simply enough to be implemented in an onchip dynamic tuning approach.